thewca/tnoodle/README.md

 # twisty.js

-A javascript library for puzzles.
+A javascript library for twistypuzzles.

 Started by Lucas Garron, July 2011.